jonnonz1/nz-statute-book/acts/public/1993/electoral-act-1993.md

 ### 80 Disqualifications for registration
 (1) The following persons are disqualified for registration as electors:
   (a) a New Zealand citizen who (subject to subsection (3)) is outside New Zealand and has not been in New Zealand within the last 3 years:
-  (b) a permanent resident of New Zealand (not being a New Zealand citizen) who (subject to subsection (3)) is outside New Zealand and has not been in New Zealand within the last 12 months:
+  (b) a resident for electoral purposes (not being a New Zealand citizen) who (subject to subsection (3)) is outside New Zealand and has not been in New Zealand within the last 12 months:
   (c) a person who is detained in a hospital under the Mental Health (Compulsory Assessment and Treatment) Act 1992 or in a secure facility under the Intellectual Disability (Compulsory Care and Rehabilitation) Act 2003, and to whom one of the following applies:
     (i) the person has been found by a court or a Judge to be unfit to stand trial within the meaning of the Criminal Procedure (Mentally Impaired Persons) Act 2003, or has been acquitted on account of his or her insanity, and (in either case) is detained under an order or direction under section 24 or section 31 or section 33 of that Act or under the corresponding provisions of the Criminal Justice Act 1985 and has been so detained for a period exceeding 3 years:
     (ii) the person has been found by a court, on conviction of any offence, to be mentally impaired, and is detained under an order made under section 34 of the Criminal Procedure (Mentally Impaired Persons) Act 2003 or section 118 of the Criminal Justice Act 1985, and has been so detained for a period exceeding 3 years:
     (iii) the person is subject to, and has for a period exceeding 3 years been subject to, a compulsory treatment order made following an application under section 45(2) of the Mental Health (Compulsory Assessment and Treatment) Act 1992 or a compulsory care order made following an application under section 29(1) of the Intellectual Disability (Compulsory Care and Rehabilitation) Act 2003:
     (iv) the person is detained under section 46 of the Mental Health (Compulsory Assessment and Treatment) Act 1992, and is a person to whom paragraph (d) would otherwise apply:
-  (d) a person who is detained in prison under—
+  (d) a person who is detained in prison under a sentence of imprisonment (including following detention in a hospital or secure facility) in any case where the sentence of imprisonment—
-    (i) a sentence of imprisonment for life; or
+    (i) was imposed for offending that occurred before the commencement of this paragraph and is a sentence— (A) of imprisonment for life; or
-    (ii) a sentence of preventive detention; or
+      (B) of preventive detention; or
-    (iii) a sentence of imprisonment for a term of 3 years or more:
+      (C) for a term of 3 years or more; or
+    (ii) is imposed for any offending that occurred after the commencement of this paragraph:
   (e) a person whose name is on the Corrupt Practices List made out for any district.
-(1A) For the purposes of subsection (1)﻿(d)﻿(iii) and sections 86A, 86AB, and 86B, 2 or more sentences of imprisonment for a fixed term that are at any time directed to be served cumulatively are to be treated as a single sentence of imprisonment for a term equal to the sum of the term of imprisonment of each sentence.
+(1A) For the purposes of subsection (1)﻿(d)﻿(i) and section 86B, 2 or more sentences of imprisonment for a fixed term that are at any time directed to be served cumulatively are to be treated as a single sentence of imprisonment for a term equal to the sum of the term of imprisonment of each sentence.
-(2) The Registrar of the court in which a compulsory treatment order or any order under section 24 or 34 of the Criminal Procedure (Mentally Impaired Persons) Act 2003 is made or in which any person is convicted of a corrupt practice must, not later than the fifth day of the month following the date of the order or conviction, forward to the Electoral Commission a certificate showing—
+(2) The Registrar of the court in which any person is convicted of a corrupt practice must, not later than the fifth day of the month following the date of the conviction, forward to the Electoral Commission a certificate showing—
-  (a) the name, date of birth, place of abode, and description of the patient or offender; and (b) the particulars of the order or conviction.
+  (a) the name, date of birth, place of residence, and description of the offender; and (b) the particulars of the conviction.
 (3) Nothing in subsection (1)﻿(a) or (b) applies to— (a) a person, being—
     (i) a public servant or a member of the Defence Force; or